 }

-In this example, the Shape class is an abstract class and Rectangle and Circle classes are concrete classes that inherit from Shape class.
+In this example, Shape class is an abstract class and Rectangle and Circle classes are concrete classes that inherit from Shape class.
 The area() function is a pure virtual function in Shape class, which means it needs to be implemented in derived classes.
 Using the object of the shape class, user can use the area() function without knowing how it's implemented.

 Enjoy learning, Enjoy OOPS!

-Subscribe to get weekly content on data structure and algorithms, machine learning, system design and oops.
+Subscribe to get well designed content on data structure and algorithms, machine learning, system design, object orientd programming and math.